 If you search Kanban vs Scrum in Google you will find various articles, white papers, and research on the matter, which will sweep you off your feet if you take the time to read them in depth.
 However, they won’t be able to give you the most essential information about what exactly the two methods are and how they compare at a glance.

-Now, when you are one step closer to understanding what both methods are about, let’s have a more detailed look at the differences.
-Both methods may look very similar, but there have some major differences indeed.
-Let’s discover more in the following table.
+Hope you are one step closer to understanding what both methods are about and how you can use them.
+Both methods may look very similar, but as seen above there have some major differences indeed.

 Looking for more materials about Kanban?
 Check our Kanban Resources knowledge base.